How to find a reputable doodle breeder, what to look for, and what to ask your breeder and how to avoid being scammed

 - Breeders who don’t retire their breeding dogs at age 5-6.
 This is for the dog’s well-being, although males are usually retired later than females.

 - Breeders who won’t share vaccine and medical records or won’t share their vet’s contact information.

 - Breeders who don’t do early socialization.

-- Breeders that can’t expand on what socialization they do, they should be able to say if they do puppy culture, ENS, Jene Donaldson’s program, etc and what day of the puppies life these are started on vs they expose them to kids and people (not enough socialization).
+- Breeders that can’t expand on what socialization they do, they should be able to say if they do puppy culture, ENS, Jene Donaldson’s program, etc and what day of the puppies life these are started on vs they expose them to kids and people around their home or ranch (not enough socialization).

 Good luck with your doodle hunt!
 There are a lot of good breeders out there – just be patient and take the time to do thorough research.